Enterprise Social Media API, Exportable Reports, and Agent Workflows

 - Webhooks.
 Outbound webhook events can be scoped around the customer’s workflow, such as campaign approval, post publishing, post failure, export completion, or notification routing.

 - Exports.
-CSV and Markdown exports for analytics, content, campaigns, and related reporting surfaces.
+PDF, CSV, and Markdown exports for analytics, content, campaigns, and related reporting surfaces.
 Enterprise API exports can be scoped for approved use cases.

 The API and webhook surface is positioned as a customer integration feature for enterprise plans, not a public developer platform open to every signup.